ToshioCP/Gtk4-tutorial/gfm/sec9.md

 59 </interface>
 ~~~

-The structure of this file is XML.
+The is a XML file.
-Constructs that begin with `<` and end with `>` are called tags.
+Tags begin with `<` and end with `>`.
 There are two types of tags, the start tag and the end tag.
 For example, `<interface>` is a start tag and `</interface>` is an end tag.
 The UI file begins and ends with interface tags.
 Some tags, for example object tags, can have a class and id attributes in their start tag.

-- 1: The first line is XML declaration.
+- 1: XML declaration.
-It specifies that the version of XML is 1.0 and the encoding is UTF-8.
+It specifies that the XML version is 1.0 and the encoding is UTF-8.
-Even if the line is left out, GtkBuilder builds objects from the ui file.
-But ui files must use UTF-8 encoding, or GtkBuilder can't recognize it and a fatal error occurs.
-- 3-6: An object with `GtkApplicationWindow` class and `win` id is defined.
+- 3-6: An object tag with `GtkApplicationWindow` class and `win` id.
 This is the top level window.
 And the three properties of the window are defined.
-`title` property is "file editor", `default-width` property is 600 and `default-height` property is 400.
+The `title` property is "file editor", `default-width` property is 600 and `default-height` property is 400.
-- 7: child tag means a child of the widget above.
+- 7: child tag means a child widget.
-For example, line 7 tells us that GtkBox object which id is "boxv" is a child widget of `win`.
+For example, line 7 tells us that GtkBox object with "boxv" id attribute is a child widget of `win`.

-Compare this ui file and the lines 25-57 in the source code of `app_open` function.
+Compare this ui file and the lines 25-57 in the `tfe2.c` source code.
-Those two describe the same structure of widgets.
+Both builds the same window with its descendant widgets.

 You can check the ui file with `gtk4-builder-tool`.